dtaylor6/dedeluxify/README.md

 </div>

 ## About
-This repository contains the source code for the dedeluxify React ap.
+This repository contains the source code for the dedeluxify React app.

 ### Technologies